DavidThomasSL/intern-project/README.md

 2) Install node

 3) Run "npm install" to install dependancies

 ## Running the server

 1) Run "node server.js" from the same directory as this readme
 2) Go to http://intern-project.herokuapp.com/

-testing dev build
+3) Go to http://intern-project-dev.herokuapp.com/ for the dev build